Ma-Marcinowski/Verificational-Model/README.md

 ### 1.4.
 Preprocessing v0.4 (CVL and IAM database, binarized / grayscaled images)

 * #### 1.4.1.
+Exactly the same as v0.3, however:

+     * Threshold of the function thresholding to zero was lowered from 55 to 25;

+     * Thresholding to zero is applied to both IAM and CVL images, hence the model shouldn't differentiate between image sources.

+### 1.5.
+Preprocessing v0.5 (CVL and IAM database, binarized / grayscaled images)

-Exactly the same as v0.3, however dataframes are generated differently:
+* #### 1.5.1.
+Exactly the same as v0.?, however dataframes are generated differently:

     * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then pair a `yx` will be omitted;